 Orangutan & Wildlife at Kutai Park

-Kutai National Park as a jungle conservation area of about 200.000 hectares has a wild orangutan population of about 2000 orangutans habitating the forest which is still relatively intact.
-Kutai Park gives the best chance to see truly wild orangutans at Kalimantan.
+Kutai National Park as a jungle conservation area of about 200.000 hectares has a wild orangutan population of about 2000 orangutans habitating the rainforest which is still relatively intact.
+Kutai Park gives the best chance to see the wild orangutans in their habitat at Kalimantan.

 Kutai Park Flora & FaunaKutai Park Nature Reserve is dominated by a Dipterocarpaceae lowland tropical rainforest and has 958 species of flora, including 8 of the worlds 9 genus of Dipterocarpaceae family, 41 species of orchids and 220 species of medical plants.
 The other vegetation types include coastal mangrove forest, freshwater swamp forest and kerangas forest.The park provides habitat to 10 species of primates, 90 species of mammals and 300 species of birds.
 They include orangutan, Malayan sun bear, sambar deer, banteng, maroon leaf monkey, white-fronted leaf monkey, Hose leaf monkey, proboscis monkey, Bornean gibbon, clouded leopard, black flying squirrel, marbled cat, flat-headed cat, yellow-throated marten, otter civet, and smooth-coated otter.